Human Trafficking Task Forces

 The Prince George’s County Human Trafficking Task Force is an implementing Task Force comprised of more than 50 county government agencies, nonprofits, and individual experts who are brought together pursuant to CR-74-2013 to combat human trafficking within Prince George’s County by educating the public and training first responders, providing needed services to victims and survivors, and increasing state and federal prosecution of traffickers.

-As co-chair of the Prince George’s County Human Trafficking Task Force’s victim services committee, the SAFE Center is developing a screening tool for county organizations and agencies providing crisis intervention services to victims of trafficking.
+As co-chair of the Prince George’s County Human Trafficking Task Force’s victim services committee, the SAFE Center developed a screening tool for county organizations and agencies providing crisis intervention services to victims of trafficking.
 The SAFE Center is also building and chairing a new labor trafficking subcommittee for Prince George’s County, which will convene necessary stakeholders to identify and implement the unique investigative methods needed to fight local labor trafficking.

 The SAFE Center is an initiative of the University of Maryland Strategic Partnership: MPowering the State – a collaboration between the University of Maryland, Baltimore (UMB) and the University of Maryland, College Park (UMCP).
 MPower leverages the sizable strengths and complementary missions of both institutions to strengthen Maryland’s innovation economy, advance interdisciplinary research, create opportunities for students, and solve important problems for the people of Maryland and the nation.
 Working together, UMB and UMCP achieve innovation and impact through collaboration.